Wall Street holds near its record heights

 NEW YORK (AP) — Wall Street is holding near its record heights on Monday, ahead of a week likely to be dominated by updates from the head of the Federal Reserve and from some of the biggest U.S. retailers.

-The S&P 500 was mostly unchanged, coming off its first loss after setting an all-time high in three consecutive days.
-The Dow Jones Industrial Average was up 22 points, or 0.1%, as of 1:33 p.m.
-Eastern time, and the Nasdaq composite was also mostly unchanged.
+The S&P 500 fell 0.1%, coming off its first loss after setting an all-time high in three consecutive days.
+The Dow Jones Industrial Average was down 54 points, or 0.1%, as of 2:39 p.m.
+Eastern time, and the Nasdaq composite fell 0.1%.

 Soho House, a membership club with locations around the world, jumped 15.1% after announcing a deal where an investor group led by hotel-operator MCR would pay $9 in cash for its shares.